-This is a good way to start that service recovery process because you can throttle the number of respondents that you action without them knowing it.
+This is a good way to initially run the service recovery process because you can throttle the number of respondents that you action without them knowing it.

 Consider what will happen if you give respondents the opportunity to request a contact and you don’t action that quickly and efficiently.
 You will have increased their expectations and then failed to deliver.
 This is a very negative outcome, especially if they are already a Detractor.

-Starting out by leaving off the questions allows you to build your process carefully and test it out before you go public.
+Starting out by leaving off the “please contact me” question allows you to build your process carefully and test it out before you go public.

-- Test the process on low scorers (as noted above).
-In this way you can test and correct your process in a controlled and low volume environment without the added pressure of having to respond to everyone that requests it.
+That will allow you to iron the kinks out of the process before going full scale.
+You can test and correct your process in a controlled and low volume environment without the added pressure of having to respond quickly to everyone that requests support.